VW NOx emissions collective action – Scotland

 Time for Scotland to stand against VW | Emissions scandal

-New legislation has been introduced which allows group actions in Scotland.
+New legislation has been introduced which allows collective actions in Scotland.